 So this brings me to my own take on Pope Francis.
 Typically, I tell people that Pope Francis is “my favorite pope, so far!”

 Often I’ll get responses such as “Greater than Pope John Paul II, really?”
 Then, I know this response is from a conservative.
-If on the other hand the individual tells me “Greater than John XXIII, really?”
+If, on the other hand, the individual tells me, “Greater than John XXIII, really?”
 At that point, I know the person is a Vatican II progressive.

-While most of my time during the pope’s trip to the United States was spent in control rooms, over several weeks I had the opportunity to witness many people from across the country volunteering to make the pope’s visit a success.
+While most of my time during the Pope’s trip to the United States was spent in control rooms, over several weeks, I had the opportunity to witness many people from across the country volunteering to make the Pope’s visit a success.
 For those of us working with the 9,000 journalists from 1,300 media organizations, it was a privilege.
-Among these people were Catholics of every stripe or ideology and point of view, as well as Christians and Jews whose expertise was essential to provide a genuine welcome to the pope and a country so eager to hear his message of mercy.
+Among these people were Catholics of every stripe or ideology and point of view, as well as Christians and Jews whose expertise was essential to provide a genuine welcome to the Pope and a country so eager to hear his message of mercy.

-In the control room, I had certain glimpses of an aura that surrounds the pope and his embrace of those who reached out to him.
+In the control room, I had only glimpses of an aura that surrounds the Pope and his embrace of those who reached out to him.
 Moments like his going into the lines of children waiting long hours at the Vatican embassy in Washington, the packed crowds on Pennsylvania Avenue or in Central Park, and the young parents with their infants – for that very first papal blessing.